Parameter mapping and verification rules

 2. Parameter locations and reading rules

-, and parameters in different locations of an HTTP request
+API Gateway reads system parameters, user-configured constant parameters, and parameters from different locations of an HTTP request.

 Configured request path | Input data | Extracted data |